Mark Tluszcz: Stances and views

-In April 2015, Tluszcz stated that the majority of 'unicorn' companies (those claiming to be worth over $1bn) were in fact 'fakies'.
-Later in the year the technology industry experienced a significant correction with many highly prized companies seeing their values slashed.
-Having been valued at over $1bn in 2015, Shazam was acquired by Apple in 2017 in a deal thought to be worth $400m.
+In April 2015, Tluszcz stated that the majority of "unicorn" companies (those reporting to be worth over $1 billion) were in fact "fakies".
+Later in the year, the technology industry experienced a significant correction with many highly prized companies seeing their values slashed.
+Having been valued at over $1 billion in 2015, Shazam was acquired by Apple in 2017 in a deal thought to be worth $400 million.

-In April 2016 and amid growing excitement in the fintech sector, Tluszcz wrote about a 'fintech mirage' in an article published by the Financial Times which advised investors to ignore the hype about fintech, called for greater regulation and raised concerns about the peer-to-peer lending sector.
-Weeks later peer-to-peer lending platform Lending Club revealed on its earnings call that the CEO, Renaud Laplanche, had been removed for unethical behaviour.
-The company's stock crashed 50%, seeing its market capitalization fall by $1.5bn over the following two weeks.
+In April 2016, amid growing excitement in the fintech sector, Tluszcz wrote about a "fintech mirage" in an article published by the Financial Times which advised investors to ignore the hype about fintech, called for greater regulation, and raised concerns about the peer-to-peer lending sector.
+Weeks later, peer-to-peer lending platform Lending Club revealed on its earnings call that the CEO, Renaud Laplanche, had been removed for unethical behaviour.
+The company's stock crashed 50%, seeing its market capitalization fall by $1.5 billion over the following two weeks.
 He also predicted that app-only banks may struggle to gain the trust of consumers and grow their customer base.

-Tluszcz has also expressed doubts over the business models of Gig economy companies such as Uber and Deliveroo which have been accused of not paying adequate wages and taxes.
-He predicted these businesses will have to go through massive structural changes driven by individual countries’ laws.
-When Deliveroo listed on the stock market in 2021 it fell 26% and was referred to bankers as ‘worst IPO in London’s history’.
+Tluszcz has also expressed doubts over the business models of gig economy companies such as Uber and Deliveroo, which have been accused of not paying adequate wages and taxes.
+He predicted these businesses will have to go through massive structural changes driven by individual countries' laws.
+When Deliveroo listed on the stock market in 2021 it fell 26% and was referred to bankers as the "worst IPO in London's history".